 - Has a storage pocket.

 Having a co-sleeper that will grow with your baby can save you time and money.
-This co-sleeper works for infants as well as toddlers.
+This co-sleeper works for infants and toddlers.
 As long as your child’s shoulders and hips fit in the center of the sleeper, it’s suitable.

-The design itself is a bit like the Snuggle Me.
-It will hug your child as they sleep in it, making them feel as if they’re in your arms.
+This lounge-style co-sleeper will hug your child as they sleep, making them feel like they’re in your arms.
 The center is slightly padded, so you don’t have to worry too much about the surface being uncomfortable.

 The raised edges help prevent your child from rolling over as they sleep.
-The co-sleeper is lightweight, but it’s on the larger side and quite difficult to bring along when traveling.
+The co-sleeper is lightweight but on the larger side, making it awkward to travel with.